Microprocessor: Texas Instruments TMS 1802NC (1971)

-The TMS1802NC was announced September 17, 1971, and implemented a four-function calculator.
+The TMS1802NC, announced September 17, 1971, was the first microcontroller and at launch implemented a four-function calculator.
 The TMS1802NC, despite its designation, was not part of the TMS 1000 series; it was later redesignated as part of the TMS 0100 series, which was used in the TI Datamath calculator.
-Although marketed as a calculator-on-a-chip, the TMS1802NC was fully programmable, including on the chip a CPU with an 11-bit instruction word, 3520 bits (320 instructions) of ROM and 182 bits of RAM.
+It was marketed as a calculator-on-a-chip and also "fully programmable", but this programming had to done during manufacturing.
+Its chip integrated a CPU with an 11-bit instruction word, 3520 bits (320 instructions) of ROM and 182 bits of RAM.

 Pico/General Instrument (1971)

 In 1971, Pico Electronics and General Instrument (GI) introduced their first collaboration in ICs, a complete single-chip calculator IC for the Monroe/Litton Royal Digital III calculator.
 This chip could also arguably lay claim to be one of the first microprocessors or microcontrollers having ROM, RAM and a RISC instruction set on-chip.
 The layout for the four layers of the PMOS process was hand drawn at x500 scale on mylar film, a significant task at the time given the complexity of the chip.

 Pico was a spinout by five GI design engineers whose vision was to create single-chip calculator ICs.
 They had significant previous design experience on multiple calculator chipsets with both GI and Marconi-Elliott.
 The key team members had originally been tasked by Elliott Automation to create an 8-bit computer in MOS and had helped establish a MOS Research Laboratory in Glenrothes, Scotland in 1967.

 Calculators were becoming the largest single market for semiconductors so Pico and GI went on to have significant success in this burgeoning market.
 GI continued to innovate in microprocessors and microcontrollers with products including the CP1600, IOB1680 and PIC1650.
 In 1987, the GI Microelectronics business was spun out into the Microchip PIC microcontroller business.